 - 1. During the observation, the evaluator will document student learning and engagement and link it to the educator's strategies and actions. - 2.
-Using the Danielson Rubric, the evaluator will rate each component in Planning and Preparation, Classroom Environment, and Instruction (Domains 1-3). - 3.
-The evaluator will document observation evidence and data in Standard for Success Software Platform.
-The educator will complete the Post- Observation form in Standard for Success Software Platform.
+Using the Danielson Rubric, the evaluator will rate each component in Planning and Preparation, classroom Environment, and Instruction (Domains 1-3) - 3.
+Evaluator will document observation evidence and data in Stages Software Platform.
+Educator completes the Post-Observation form in Stages Software Platform.